narthur157/LiveConfig/Docs/Features/Profiles.md

 A profile can be loaded via `LiveConfig.LoadProfile <ProfileName>`

 ## Limitations
 Only 1 profile can be applied at a time.

-However, support could be added for a layering system.
+Profiles always take precedence over environment overrides (which are internally also a profile).